rohityadav226/Diabetes_Prediction/README.md

 # Diabetes Prediction Using Machine Learning - Docker APP

-This project pertains to the healthcare industry since we will make use of real patient data to manipulate and predict diabetes (yes or no) based on demographics and lab results.
-We will be creating multiple machine learning models and will be testing them on validation data.
-Furthermore, we will integrated the best performing model into a web app and connecting it with mysql Database.
-We will be using Docker Containers for integration.
+This project pertained to the healthcare industry as real patient data was utilized to manipulate and predict diabetes (yes or no) based on demographics and lab results.
+Multiple machine learning models were created and tested on validation data.
+The best performing model was integrated into a web app and connected with a MySQL database.
+Docker containers were used for integration.
 [WebAppLink](http://3.99.163.110:8501/)
 # Files
 [Dockerfile](https://github.com/rohityadav226/Diabetes_Prediction/blob/master/Dockerfile "Dockerfile")<br>